CategoryInternational Specialised Expo

 The Expo successfully enabled the redevelopment of the old harbour area, which had been a priority of the local, regional and national governments.
 Genoa benefited greatly from the architectural improvements, as well as the construction of an underground metro line and new pedestrian areas.

-The city’s aquarium, with its iconic dome, remains popular to this day, attracting over 1 millions visitors per year.
+The city’s aquarium remains popular to this day, attracting over 1 millions visitors per year.
 The Piazza delle Feste also remains a popular venue, serving as an ice rink in winter and hosting sports and artistic events in the summer months.